jestivi bozicni pokloni

 1. MULLED WINE SPICE MIX

 Mulled wine is one of my family’s favorite winter drinks and one of the few things we all equally love.
 While it’s cooking, it fills the room with its wonderful citrus, and warm, winter spices aroma.
-One time when I was making the mulled wine, it occurred to me: why not take all spices for mulled wine, wrap it in a lovely Christmas sachet and wrap it around the bottle of red or white wine?
+One time when I was making the mulled wine, it occurred to me: why not take all the spices for mulled wine, wrap it in a lovely Christmas sachet, and wrap it around the bottle of red or white wine?

 mulled wine spice mix bags attached to two bottles of wine

-Along with the mulled wine spice mix, you can print out the recipe for mulled wine, roll it up in a note and tie it to the bottle together with the sachet.
+Along with the mulled wine spice mix, you can print out the recipe for mulled wine, roll it up in a note, and tie it to the bottle together with the sachet.
 I guarantee you that this is a gift that will not collect dust for too long.

 For mulled wine spice mix you will need: